fuzzylogicxx/fuzzylogic/posts/2021-05-02-changes-at-basecamp.md

 tags: [link, ethics, basecamp, work, tech, politics]
 linkTarget: "https://world.hey.com/jason/changes-at-basecamp-7f32afc5"
 ---
-Basecamp—makers of project management, team communication and email software—have taken a controversial new stance against (amongst other things) political discussion at work, ”paternalistic benefits” and 360 performance reviews.
+Basecamp—makers of project management, team communication and email software—have taken a controversial new stance against (amongst other things) political discussion at work, “paternalistic benefits” and 360 performance reviews.

 > These are difficult enough waters to navigate in life, but significantly more so at work.
 It's become too much.
 It's a major distraction.
 It saps our energy, and redirects our dialog towards dark places.
 It's not healthy, it hasn't served us well.
 ---